johnalison/obsidian-notes/Input/Books/TheFabricOfReality.md

 - Feynman considered the computer simulation of QM objects: he showed that predicting the behaviors of QM systems (ie: rendering the QM environments in VR) is in general an intractable task.

-- Chaos occur only in classical physics (Check this against quantum chaos...)
+- Chaos occur only in classical physics (JA: Check this against quantum chaos...)
 The flapping of a butterflies wings does not in reality cause hurricanes, b/c the classical phenomena of chaos depends on perfect determinism which does not hold in any single universe.
 Quantum systems are unpredictable because they behave differently in different universes and so appear random in most universes.

+#Consume

 - Whichever path you set a single photon on inside the apparatus it will emerge randomly.
 Only when interference occurs between the two paths is the outcome predictable.
 It follows that what is present in the apparatus just before the end of the interference experiment cannot be a single photon on a single path.
 There must be something else present, preventing it from bouncing downwards.
 We can construct further experiments to show that the "something else" has all the properties of a photon that travels along the other path and interferes with the photon we see, but with nothing else in our universe.